 The Last Jedi's diverse cast wasn't celebrated by everyone, but J.J.
 Abrams sees criticisms of the film as nothing more than veiled sexism.
 “Their problem isn’t Star Wars," Abrams told IndieWire, "their problem is being threatened.”

-With Daisy Ridley’s portrayal of Rey, Kelly Marie Tran playing Rose Tico, and Laura Dern as Vice-Admiral Holdo, women were front and centre in the Star Wars sequel.
+With Daisy Ridley’s portrayal of Rey, Kelly Marie Tran playing Rose Tico, and Laura Dern as Vice-Admiral Holdo, women were front and center in the Star Wars sequel.
 And it wasn't just the presence of more women, either — female characters were depicted as leaders and heroes rather than damsels in distress.

 While many women applauded the change, an alt-right group claimed responsibility for using bots to slash the movie's Rotten Tomatoes rating to just 48% (after the film was widely praised by film critics).
 The group's moderator told HuffPost: "I’m sick and tired of men being portrayed as idiots.
 There was a time we ruled society and I want to see that again."